miemiemmmm/Nearl/README.md

 # NEARL
-[NEARL](https://github.com/miemiemmmm/BetaPose)(Nanoscale Environment Assessment and Resonance Landscapes) is a tool to featurize bio-molecules for the training of specifically focus on their 3D structures and dynamics. <br>
+[NEARL](https://github.com/miemiemmmm/BetaPose)(Nanoscale Environment Assessment and Resonance Landscapes) is a 3D structural data generation framework to featurize bio-molecules specifically focus on their 3D coordinate and protein dynamics to make users benefit from the recent development in machine learning algorithms. <br>

 - Obtain and embed molecule blocks from 3D molecular structures
 - Load arbitrary number of 3D structures into a trajectory container